-The main ABS sample was released over 50 waves of varying sample sizes from March 2021-November-2022.
-In 2021-2022, each sampled address potentially received up to four mailings delivered by the USPS.
+The sample was released over 24 waves of varying sample sizes from January 2023 through November 2023.
+In 2023, each sampled address potentially received up to five mailings delivered by the USPS.
 If a phone number was appended, follow up phone calls were initiated to non-responsive sample.
-Table 5-3 shows mailing dates and sample sizes for all ABS sample during 2021-2022.